Meet the cast of BBC One’s The Nest - TheNewsTrace

 Who’s Souter?
 A shadowy affiliate of Dan’s.

 The place have I seen David Hayman earlier than?
-The actor not too long ago performed Non-public Frazer in Dad’s Military: The Misplaced Episodes, and Danny Jones in the TV mini-series Hatton Gardens.
+The actor lately performed Personal Frazer in Dad’s Military: The Misplaced Episodes, and Danny Jones in the TV mini-series Hatton Gardens.
 He’s additionally starred in the likes of Taboo, The Boy in the Striped Pyjamas, and the movie Sid and Nancy.

 Fiona Bell performs Hilary